AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/servicenow-modules.md

   </tr>
   <tr>
    <td role="rowheader">Product</td>
-   <td>Your organization must purchase Adobe Workfront Fusion as well as Adobe Workfront to use functionality described in this article.</td>
+   <td>Your organization must purchase [!DNL Adobe Workfront Fusion] as well as [!DNL Adobe Workfront] to use functionality described in this article.</td>
   </tr>
  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.
+&#42;To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

 &#42;&#42;For information on Adobe Workfront Fusion licenses, see [Adobe Workfront Fusion licenses](../../workfront-fusion/get-started/license-automation-vs-integration.md)

 ## Prerequisites

-To use ServiceNow modules, you must have a ServiceNow account.
+To use [!DNL ServiceNow] modules, you must have a [!DNL ServiceNow] account.

-## Connect ServiceNow to Workfront Fusion {#connect-servicenow-to-workfront-fusion}
+## Connect [!DNL ServiceNow] to [!DNL Workfront] Fusion {#connect-servicenow-to-workfront-fusion}

-To create a connection for your ServiceNow modules:
+To create a connection for your [!DNL ServiceNow] modules:

-1. Click **Add** next to the Connection box when you begin configuring the first ServiceNow module.
+1. Click **Add** next to the Connection box when you begin configuring the first [!DNL ServiceNow] module.
 1. Enter the following:

    <table style="table-layout:auto">